greizgh/vaultwarden-debian/README.md

 [Bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) is an "Unofficial Bitwarden compatible server written in Rust".

-This repository will help you producing a debian package.
+This repository will help you produce a debian package.

 ## TL;DR